eesanoble/Arabic-Dialect-Classifier/README.md

 There are a number of things we can do to solve some of these issues and make our models better:

  1. **Transliteration**
-	This means mapping each Arabic letter on to a letter of the Roman alphabet.
+	This means mapping each Arabic letter onto a letter of the Roman alphabet.

  2. **Dediacritisation**
 	This means removing all the vowels from words, so there is no variation in words that are the same because some are vowelled and some aren't.